Essential oils are very popular.

 How Much Can You Make with doTERRA? – Income Disclosure

-Let’s have a look right away on the Income Disclosure.
+Let’s have a look right away at the Income Disclosure.

 Every company of this kind must have such a document available.
 It is issued each year.

 Unfortunately, doTERRA has available the disclosure from 2017.